Expert Witnesses in Financial Proceedings

 - Avoid the appointment of Experts if values can be agreed by adopting a “middle ground” based on appraisals – especially if the asset pool is modest or the item in question is not particularly valuable.

 - The appointment of a Single Expert Witness is more prevalent in complex financial matters, and in some cases forms the basis of persuasive evidence before the Court.
 Some matters are impossible to resolve without expert evidence.

 If you are seeking more information about the need to obtain an Expert report in your family law matter, please contact DS Family Law or give us a call on (08) 9486 1766 to arrange an initial consultation.

 One of our experienced solicitors will take you through the family law process and provide advice as to how you might best go about reaching an agreement with your former spouse, or otherwise to litigate matters in the Family Court – with or without the need to appoint an Expert Witness.

-We will shortly be posting an article on the process associated with the appointment of a Single Expert Witness in child-related proceedings, see our article Single Expert Witnesses in Parenting Proceedings.
+For more information on the process associated with the appointment of a Single Expert Witness in child-related proceedings, see our article Single Expert Witnesses in Parenting Proceedings.

 Let’s meet, and figure it out

 For practical advice about what you should do next, please call to arrange a no-obligation initial consultation.